 The asset management industry has been a key driver of growth in financial services over the last decade.
-According to the most recent available data, assets under management across all distribution channels globally total approximately \$49.6 trillion, of which \$24.7 trillion is managed in the United States.
-We believe prospects for overall industry growth (which have compounded at an annual rate of 9% globally over the past five years) remain strong.
+According to the most recent available data, assets under management across all distribution channels total approximately \$53.4 trillion globally, of which \$25.7 trillion is managed in the United States.
+We believe long-term prospects for overall industry growth (which have compounded at an annual rate of 16% globally over the past four years) remain strong.
 We expect that this growth will be driven by market-related increases in assets under management, broad demographic trends and wealth creation related to growth in gross domestic product, and will be experienced in varying degrees across each of the principal distribution channels for our Affiliates' products.